humanitiesplusdesign/data-pen/_designs/phase1_interaction.md

 title: Phase 1 Interaction
 collection: designs
 updated: 2016-06-30
-toc:
-- Nomenclature
-- Outline
-- 1. Adding a node
-	- 1.1 No data
-	- 1.2 Verify (Authority)
-	- 1.3 local upload
-	- 1.4 Archive source

 ---

 #Nomenclature

-**VERIFY** To add a URI to a literal, making it a potent and potentially linked data point.
-For Fibre the term is used most often when we lookup a value in an Authority and then verify against the Authority.
+**VERIFY** or **STRONGLY IDENTIFY**  To add a URI to a string or unique controlled string, making it a potent and potentially linked data point.
+For Fibra the term is used most often when we lookup a value in an Authority and then verify against the Authority.
 This could also happen by matching a value to an Archive source that includes already verified entities.

 **LAYERS**

-**STRONGLY IDENTIFIED**